Dewatering Sediment Bags for Sale

 Dewatering Bag Step-By-Step Instructions

-Deploying a dewatering bag is a fairly simple process with a few steps, but special care should be taken to ensure the process is done correctly.
+Deploying a sediment dewatering bag is a fairly simple process, but special care should be taken to ensure the process is done correctly.

 The first step deploying a dewatering filter bag is choosing a suitable site for your dewatering bag to sit.
 This location may be a dump truck, drop box, or if you prefer you can set up the dewatering bag on the ground.
 If you decide to place the dewatering bag on the ground, you should use a ground cloth to protect the dewatering bag from any debris that could puncture it.

 The second step is attaching the hose to the dewatering bag.
 All dewatering bags designed for sediment or silt control typically have accommodation for hoses up to 6 inches.
 Tie the dewatering filter bag securely around the hose when inserted.
 Once the hose is attached, the silt can be pumped into the bag for filtration.

 The third and final step involves pumping the sediment filled water into the dewatering bag.
 Once the pumping process has started, water will begin to flow out of the bag.
 This water flow occurs by design using needle-punched fabric which allows water to flow while the silt and sediment is trapped inside.
 Download and fill out our short dewatering questionnaire and tell us more about your project.
 This will help us tailor our services to your specific needs and offer you the best options.

 Dewatering Bag Frequently Asked Questions

 The main difference between a dewatering filter bag and dewatering tube is their size and construction.
 Dewatering bags are a smaller filtration option and are designed for standard dewatering jobs.
 Dewatering tubes are much larger in size and are used for larger dewatering jobs like wastewater projects requiring sludge removal.